frockett/astro-portfolio-website/src/content/posts/deploy-grafana-loki-with-coolify.md

 ## What now?

 ### Get logs using Promtail
 Now that we've got the basic stack set up, we obviously need to start feeding logs to Loki for processing with Grafana.
-There are plenty of guides for setting up Promtail and connecting it to Loki, but [installing Promtail](https://grafana.com/docs/loki/latest/send-data/promtail/installation/) via your package manager might be the most straight-forward option, and it's the one I went with for testing it on my home machine.
+There are plenty of guides for setting up Promtail and connecting it to Loki, but <a href="https://grafana.com/docs/loki/latest/send-data/promtail/installation/" target="_blank">installing Promtail</a> via your package manager might be the most straight-forward option, and it's the one I went with for testing it on my home machine.

 Without getting into too much depth, here is my Promtail config for testing it on a project on my home machine: